Seafood Waste & Resource Use

 Who is doing the study?

-The researchers are Roni Neff (principal investigator), Dave Love, Liz Nussbaumer and Erin Biehl from the Johns Hopkins Center for a Livable Future (CLF); Jillian Fry from Towson University; Lekelia Jenkins and Stacia Dreyer from the Arizona State University; and Mark Brown, Frank Asche, Jim Anderson, Ly Nguyen and Silvio Viglia from the University of Florida.
+The researchers are Roni Neff (principal investigator), Dave Love, Liz Nussbaumer, Erin Biehl and Ruth Young from the Johns Hopkins Center for a Livable Future (CLF); Jillian Fry from Towson University; Lekelia Jenkins, Stacia Dreyer and Gabrielle Lout from the Arizona State University; and Mark Brown, Frank Asche, Jim Anderson, Ly Nguyen and Silvio Viglia from the University of Florida.
 The researchers will collaborate with aquaculture and fisheries industry representatives, seafood supply chain businesses, regulators, NGOs, and consumers.